HarishFulara07/NS-Chat-App-With-Public-Key-Cryptography/README.md

-# Chat App With Public Key Cryptography
+# Chat App With Public Private Cryptography

 This is a multi-user chat application with mutual authentication using X.509 certificates.